I was asked recently by Steffen Konrath at News 3.0 via Twitter. What I are you looking for in a news consumer user experience? Here is my answer.

 I know there is a better way, so here is my specification for my news consuming experience:

 A single content consolidator.
 I want a way to capture a trusted source, where I define trust, into a single consolidator.
-Ideally the consolidator uses a visual metaphor to represent categories.
-The consolidator should just pickup content and categorize it as soon as it is released.
+Ideally, the consolidator uses a visual metaphor to represent categories.
+The consolidator should pick up content and categorize it as soon as it is released.
 I want this consolidator to be client-based, but I also want it cloud replicated, and I want it available on all of my platforms.
 I want one place to go for what I am interested in.
 Once I start building my library, it becomes a combination of what I have actively entered and tagged, and what the system has included based on what is already there.
 I should be able to differentiate what curated from content collected via automation.

-Single consumer subscription model.
+A single consumer subscription model.
 I want every subscription I pay for, virtual or physical, available to me in all media that I choose to collect in, at the same release time.

 Standards.
 Individual articles, regardless of how they are displayed, should have a single standard for a container.
 If I drag an article into my consolidator, that drag, like an RSS-feed, should not differ from publisher-to-publisher.
 How the publisher flows that container into some larger container, like a magazine, is up to them.
 But at the point I engage with a specific piece of micro-content and put it into my consolidator, it should revert to a standard content definition, including metadata (author, publication date, topic, sources, bias, etc.) and associated mark-ups like headings and links.

 Referencing.
-Ideally the system will generate references for places where I use the content, and these references should be both internal and external.
+Ideally, the system will generate references for places where I use the content, and these references should be both internal and external.
 If I am writing a paper, I should be able to create a footnote that can be exposed externally when I publish (and be checked for the validity of the link and allow for repairs) and give me an internal reference so I can see the context when I want to, regardless of the state of the original source material.

 Visual drag-and-drop, e.g., pick up a source, along with all of its metadata, and drag it onto a category one or more categories of my choosing.
 This could be done with some kind of application development derived browser, but I like mind mapping, so why not a visual representation of my concept map where new content is absorbed by the visual clue that represents the idea.